4th March 2016

 The late author Arthur Ransome lived in Far Headingley as a child during the 1890’s.
 He would later go on to write the children’s book series Swallows & Amazons and there is a blue plaque dedicated to him at the house he was born in on Ash Grove in Headingley.

 The area is popular with young families, retired academics and young professionals – all seeking the benefits of Headingley itself without the daily hustle and bustle that attracts others to the area.
-It’s just a 10 minute walk into central Headingley yet there is so much on offer in Far Headingley itself, including three celebrated pubs (New Inn, Woodies & The Three Horseshoes), the popular Italian restaurant Giorgio’s, St Chad’s Parish church and several independent cafes and shops on Otley Road.
+It’s just a 10 minute walk into central Headingley yet there is so much on offer in Far Headingley itself, including three celebrated pubs (New Inn, Woodies & The Three Horseshoes), the popular Italian restaurant Giorgio’s, St Chad’s Parish church and several independent cafes, such as Fika, Sebby’s, Bare Coffee and the Art & The Secret Garden cafe, and shops, like Katie and May and Floral Expression on Otley Road.
 With highly sought after primary and pre schools also close by it’s no surprise that the area is in such demand.

 The ‘Ey Up’ sign in the photo above is located at the junction of Back Baileys Place and Weetwood Lane in Far Headingley.